atomix/atomix/README.md

       * [Vert.x HTTP](#vertx-http-endpoint)

 # A brief introduction
-CopyCat is a "protocol agnostic" implementation of the Raft consensus algorithm.
+Copycat is a "protocol agnostic" implementation of the Raft consensus algorithm.
 It provides a framework for constructing a partition-tolerant replicated state machine over a variety of wire-level protocols.
 It sounds complicated, but the API is actually quite simple.
 Here's a quick example.